brehaut/color-js/README.markdown

 Color objects are always immutable; all operations on them return new objects.

 This API is designed for correctness and clarity first, but operates at the expense of some performance.
 If you need raw performance look for a library that forces you to do the cloning and conversion yourself, rather than implicitly as this one does.

+> **Note:** In 2017 it's quite possible that you don't need this library, particularly for client side tasks; many use-cases can simply be achieved using CSS RGB, HSV, and HSL color syntaxes.

 # Using the library